SENIOR SOFTWARE ARCHITECT, SOFTWARE DEVELOPER

 - U.S. citizen (had to put it here because everyone asks anyway)

-- Over 19 years of commercial software development experience, mostly in Linux/cross-platform and embedded environments.
+- Over 19 years of commercial software development experience, mostly in C/C++ on Linux, including cross-platform and embedded environments.

 - Over two years of Android development experience, released commercial applications on several markets.